 Discover our Bird Banding Project – see bird closeup and learn how we’re helping them.

 Bird banding is open to the public!
-Come on by April-November annually at Ashland on Monday 8am–11am and Bucktoe, on Wednesday, 8am–11am.
+Come on by April-November annually at Bucktoe on Wednesday, 8am–11am.
 Be aware that it doesn’t take place on days when it is too cold, windy, or rainy.

 Federally-licensed bird bander Ian Stewart began the project in June 2015 and, by November of that first year alone, was able to capture and band 413 birds of 37 species.
 Many of these were free-flying adults or juveniles caught in mist-nets, while others were nestlings reared in the many bird boxes present on each property.

 Delaware Nature Society was fortunate to obtain funding from several generous donors to allow the project to continue.
 Through this project we have now banded over 4,500 birds of 78 species, including several unusual migrants like Marsh Wren and Mourning Warbler.
 Dozens of these banded birds have been recaptured at each site between seasons or even years, including multiple Gray Catbirds returning each summer from their tropical wintering sites and White-throated Sparrows returning each winter from their breeding grounds in the far north.
 We also place color bands on Eastern Bluebirds as part of a study assessing how faithful they are to their nest box between years and also whether they remain at Ashland or Bucktoe during winter.

 Read the full study report and 2 other publications by clicking on the titles below.

 Stewart, I. and Sebastiani, J. (2015) Results from a bird banding pilot study at Ashland Nature Center and Bucktoe Creek Preserve.
 Delmarva Ornithologist.
 Vol 44, pages 15 – 21